kushalbhatia/duplicate-files/README.md

 1. Import os, hashlib, and time modules

-2. Create a dictionary of hashed files, a dictionary of duplicate files, ignore list of directories (you can add to this list if you want) and a timer
+2. Create a global my_path variable, a global dictionary of hashed files, a global dictionary of duplicate files, a global ignore list of directories (you can add to this list if you want) and a timer

 3. Try to compute and return hash value for given file by opening and reading binary+ file, then computing SHA-1 hash.
 If file cannot be opened, return false